NOM*d

 NOM*d is a New Zealand fashion design label established in 1986 by Margarita and Chris Robertson.
 The label operates from the historic city of Dunedin, in the Otago Region of New Zealand's South Island.

 In 1998, NOM*d showed at London Fashion Week.
 NOM*d was worn by musician and celebrity Rihanna in her advertisement for Puma.

+In 2011, Hilary Radner and Natalie Smith curated New Zealand's first exhibition of NOM*d garments and memorabilia from NOM*d founder Margarita Robertson.